chunrapeepat/inscribed/README.md

-# inscribed.app
+# Inscribed

-A slide-based tool for fast sketching and animating ideas.
+A slide-based tool for creating stop motion animations and slides with Excalidraw

 ![Inscribed App Interface](./docs/imgs/screenshot.png)